thesunny/SnapEditor/README.md

 ### Configuration

 If you would like to configure which specs to run, you can modify `spec/javascripts/support/jasmine.yml`.
 Look for the `spec_files` property.

+### Acceptance Tests

+Although automated tests are preferred, the editor requires a lot of actions that simply can't be automated.

+The `spec/acceptance/` contains two files: `dev.html` and `test.html`.
+These contain both the form and inline editor for testing purposes.

+`dev.html` sources `build/snapeditor.js` which changes whenever any CoffeeScript files are modified.
+This is used during development.

+`test.html` sources `spec/acceptance/assets/javascripts/snapeditor.js` which does not change unless it gets overwritten.
+This is meant to be used during testing.

+A rake task has been provided to generate `spec/acceptance/assets/javascripts/snapeditor.js`.

+    rake prepare:test

 ## Writing Tests